Georg von Tiesenhausen

-Georg Heinrich Patrick Baron von Tiesenhausen (May 18, 1914 – June 4, 2018) was a Baltic-German-born American rocket scientist.
+Georg Heinrich Patrick Baron von Tiesenhausen (May 18, 1914 – June 3, 2018) was a German and American rocket scientist.

 After being brought to the United States in 1953 as part of Operation Paperclip, he was part of Wernher von Braun's team at the United States Army, and later, NASA.
 He is credited with the first complete design of the Lunar Roving Vehicle which was driven on the Moon on the Apollo 15, 16, and 17 missions, and made a variety of other contributions to the space program.

 Early years

 Tiesenhausen was born in Riga, Latvia, in the Russian Empire to a Baltic German noble family Tiesenhausen from his father's side, while his mother was of Scottish ancestry.
 He studied engineering in Hamburg, but was conscripted to the Luftwaffe in 1939 and sent to the Eastern Front.
 He was allowed to continue his studies and in 1943 and graduated from University of Hamburg.
 After his graduation he was sent to the Peenemünde Army Research Center.